AhmetZamanis/LoanRequestClassification/Report.md

 -   Generally we see a linear drop in precision as recall increases.
-    There are even some quirks at the start, where precision steeply declines, only to improve a little bit again.
+    There are even some quirks at the start, where precision steeply declines, only to considerably improve again for a while.
 -   In contrast, the perfect classifier is simply a straight line at precision 1, while a very skilled classifier would start very close to precision 1, and decline non-linearly as recall increases.